-1) I can demonstrate an understanding that theatre represents universal concepts.
+1) I can demonstrate a sophisticated understanding of theatre's universal representational concepts.

 Benchmark 2: Students identify and compare the lives, works, and influence of representative theatre artists in various cultures and historical periods (including Montana American Indian cultures and historical periods) of American theatre and musical theatre.

-1) I can demonstrate an understanding of the dramatic traditions endemic to particular cultures.
+1) I can demonstrate a sophisticated understanding of the dramatic traditions endemic to particular cultures.